Yoontae6719/Adaptive-hedging-strategy-into-an-ETF/README.md

-# Deep Adaptive-hedging-strategy-into-an-ETFs (The title has not yet been decided.)
+# Deep adaptive-hedging-strategy-into-an-ETFs (The title has not yet been decided.)

-This is the origin Pytorch implementation of Decision-foucsed adaptive hedging strategy for pairs trading in the following paper: Deep Adaptive-hedging-strategy-into-an-ETFs.

-🚩**News**(Jan 15, 2025)  We will release our model.
+🚩**News**(Jan 15, 2025)  This is my second work on decision-focused learning.
+We will relase our model and strategy concept.

 ### Installation